cole-ruehle/6.104/pset1.md

 cancelBooking(bookingId: String, requester: User)
  requires: requester is the user who made the booking or an admin
  effects: removes the Booking

-getBookings(room: Room, date: Date): (bookings: Set<Booking>)
- effects: returns all Bookings for the room on the given date

 **notes**
 - Overlapping bookings are not allowed.